-As an active educator, Keh currently serves as the percussion coordinator/manager for the Baltimore Symphony Youth Orchestra (BSYO), teaching all the percussionists in the Youth, Concert, and Philharmonia orchestras.
+As an active educator, Keh served as the percussion coordinator/manager for the Baltimore Symphony Youth Orchestra (BSYO), teaching all the percussionists in the Youth, Concert, and Philharmonia orchestras.
 He served as the Interim director of bands at Hammond Middle School in Howard County, MD and lead 3 different concert band ensembles.
 Other engagements include conducting the Mt.
 Hebron High School String Orchestras at their spring concert in May 2024 and instructing the front ensemble for the Centennial High School’s marching band in Ellicott City, MD.

 Most recently, Keh served as a guest conductor for the Hammond High School’s Chamber Orchestra when they performed at the 2025 Howard County High School Orchestra Assessment.
 He was invited as a clinician to work with the Wind Ensemble of the same school.
 He also conducted the Howard High School Wind Ensemble and served as the Drum Major of its Marching Band.

-During past summers, Keh performed at the Chautauqua Institution (Chautauqua, NY), Aspen Music Festival - 2020 Virtual (Aspen, CO), the National Youth Orchestra 2 (New York, NY), and the Interlochen Arts Camp (Interlochen, MI).
+In the past summers, Keh performed at the Chautauqua Institution (Chautauqua, NY), Aspen Music Festival - 2020 Virtual (Aspen, CO), the National Youth Orchestra 2 (New York, NY), and the Interlochen Arts Camp (Interlochen, MI).
 During these summers, he studied with well renowned percussionists, most of whom are members in the top professional orchestras.

 In addition to orchestral studies, Keh was a member of the IU Brazilian Ensemble and played instruments of the Samba Bateria family.
 He composed two fixed media multi-percussion pieces, one of which has been recently premiered in his Senior Recital.
 He also arranged cadences and front ensemble parts for various high school marching programs.